 - 4GB internal storage

 - 230mAh battery

-The Watch Active performs well and I had no noticeable issues with lag, stuttering or crashes, barring the Plugin crashing when I tried to sync music (that was likely due to the Android Q developer preview, not the watch).
-Speaking of music, if you want to load your own tunes onto the Watch Active’s internal storage, just be aware about half of it will already be used out of the box.
+The Watch Active performs well, and I had no noticeable issues with lag, stuttering, or crashes, barring the Plugin crashing when I tried to sync music (that was likely due to the Android Q developer preview, not the watch).
+Speaking of music, if you want to load your tunes onto the Watch Active’s internal storage, just be aware about half of it will already be used out of the box.

 I found a day’s usage was pretty standard with an average mix of notifications, music, activity tracking, and interactions with notifications.
-This is neither better nor worse than most other smartwatches, but for a watch designed specifically for an active lifestyle, better battery life would have been appreciated.
+This is neither better nor worse than most other smartwatches, but better battery life would have been appreciated for a watch designed specifically for an active lifestyle.

 What’s perhaps worse is the extremely slow charging via the included wireless puck.
 Instead of using pogo pins, Samsung opted for wireless charging here.
 It’s painfully slow.
 The 230mAh battery takes almost two hours to charge, which is a horrendously long time for a watch you might just want to juice up quickly before you duck out for a run.
 You can wirelessly charge it on the go with the new S10 family, but it’ll take even longer to charge that way.